soebbes/MChain.py/README.md

 # MChain.py
-Construct, analyse and run Markov chains with MChain.py
+MChain is a python class for construction, analysing and running Markov chains.